 - psychological peculiarities

 - technology awareness.

-The list can be continued longer and longer and amaze designers and customers by its diversity level.
-To avoid the issues of misundestanding or misperception, as well as risk getting lost in the environment of other logos and icons, testing becomes the integral design process stage.
+The list can be continued longer and longer and amaze designers and customers with its diversity level.
+To avoid the issues of misunderstanding or misperception, as well as risk getting lost in the environment of other logos and icons, testing becomes the integral design process stage.